SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPreferenceAgent/GetAll.md

 so.topic: reference
 ---

+# NSPreferenceDescription[] GetAll()

 Gets a list of all PreferenceDescriptions in the system.

 **Returns:** NSPreferenceDescription[]